MiguelCastillo/azureContainer/README.md

 ## azureContainer
-Simplify uploading, download, deleting, and listing of files in an azure container.
+Simplify uploading, download, deleting, and listing of files in an azure container.  azureContainer can be used in your code as a library, and installing it globably will make several `zure` CLI commands available to you.

+We will start with integrating it into your code and then the go over CLI.

 ## Install